MicrosoftDocs/fabric-docs/docs/data-engineering/native-execution-engine-overview.md

 While the Native Execution Engine enhances performance for Apache Spark jobs, note its current preview-related limitations.

 * The engine does not support partitioned writing for Delta tables.
-Some Delta-specific operations are not supported, including merge operations, checkpoint scans, and deletion vectors.
+Some Delta-specific operations aren't supported, including merge operations, checkpoint scans, and deletion vectors.
-* Certain Spark features and expressions are not compatible with the Native Execution Engine, such as user-defined functions (UDFs) and the array contains function as well as Spark Structured Streaming.
+* Certain Spark features and expressions aren't compatible with the Native Execution Engine, such as user-defined functions (UDFs) and the array contains function as well as Spark Structured Streaming.
-* Scans from storage solutions that utilize private endpoints are not supported.
+* Scans from storage solutions that utilize private endpoints aren't supported.
 * The engine fallbacks to the traditional Spark engine when user code *jar libraries that are used and uploaded to executors.
-* Native doesn't support ANSI mode, so it is looking and once ANSI mode is enabled it fallbacks to Vanilla Spark.
+* Native doesn't support ANSI mode, so it's looking and once ANSI mode is enabled it fallbacks to Vanilla Spark.

 > [!NOTE]